xarisd/xarisd.io/presentations.md

 ---

 <p class="intro">
-  My presentations are mostly about stuff I am passionate for and have been presented in local meetup sessions and events.
+  My presentations are mostly about stuff I am passionate about and have been presented in local meetup sessions and events.
 </p>